-Services that are covered for you What you must pay when you get these services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Prior authorization requirements may apply. \$40 copayment Specialist's Office Outpatient Hospital Comprehensive Outpatient Rehab Facility Speech Therapy \$40 copayment Specialist's Office Outpatient Hospital Comprehensive Outpatient Rehab Facility Occupational Therapy \$40 copayment - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Outpatient substance abuse services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare.
-Substance Abuse Services \$40 copayment - Specialist's Office Prior authorization requirements may apply. \$95 copayment - Outpatient Hospital \$55 copayment - Partial Hospitalization Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services \$40 copayment - Outpatient Hospital Occupational Therapy \$20 copayment - Specialist's Office - Comprehensive Outpatient Rehab Facility \$40 copayment - Outpatient Hospital Out-of-Network: Physical Therapy 50% coinsurance - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Speech Therapy 50% coinsurance - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Occupational Therapy 50% coinsurance - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Outpatient substance abuse services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare.
+Substance Abuse Services \$40 copayment - Specialist's Office Prior authorization requirements may apply. \$95 copayment - Outpatient Hospital \$55 copayment - Partial Hospitalization Out-of-Network: Substance Abuse Services 50% coinsurance

+Services that are covered for you What you must pay when you get these services Specialist's OfficeOutpatient HospitalPartial Hospitalization Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 Prior authorization requirements may apply.
-In-Network: Surgery Services \$300 copayment - Outpatient Hospital \$250 copayment - Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment - Ambulatory Surgical Center - Outpatient Hospital Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your In-Network: \$55 copayment - Partial Hospitalization
+In-Network: Surgery Services \$390 copayment - Outpatient Hospital \$340 copayment - Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment - Ambulatory Surgical Center - Outpatient Hospital Out-of-Network:Surgery Services50% coinsurance- Outpatient Hospital- Ambulatory Surgical CenterDiagnostic Colonoscopy50% coinsurance- Ambulatory Surgical Center- Outpatient Hospital Over-the-Counter (OTC) Mail Order You have a \$50 quarterly allowance to buy approved over-the-counter health and wellness products available through our OTC Mail Order provider.
+In-Network: \$0 copayment Out-of-Network 50% coinsurance Quarterly allowance amounts are available to use at the beginning of January, April, July, and October.
+Unused amount expires at the end of the quarter.
+Limitations and restrictions may apply.
+Please contact Customer Care for additional benefit details or to obtain an order form.
+If you choose to receive services from an out-of-network provider, you will be responsible to pay for the entire cost of the services upfront.
+We may not reimburse you for all out-of-pocket expenses.
+You are responsible for any costs exceeding our contracted rates as well as any applicable member cost share.